Han Thi

 Han Thi (ဟန်သီ; born Han Thi Thet Lwin on 25 July 1997) is a Burmese actress, singer, model and beauty pageant title holder.
 She was crowned the Miss World Myanmar 2018 and represented Myanmar at the Miss World 2018 and previously crowned the Miss Supranational Myanmar 2014 and represented Myanmar at the Miss Supranational 2014.

 Early life and education

 Han Thi was born on 25 July 1997 in Yangon, Myanmar.
-She was an ethnic Shan/Burmese/Chinese descent.
+She was an ethnic Burmese/Chinese descent.
 She has one younger brother.
 She is currently studying at Stamford International University and also educated in Acting associate degree at New York Film Academy in 2016.

 Pageantry

 New Face of Myanmar

-Han competed in the New Face of Myanmar Contest 2012 which was held on 24 November 2012 by Mizon Myanmar and Korea Model Assiciation.
+Han competed in the New Face of Myanmar Contest 2012 which was held on 24 November 2012 by Mizon Myanmar and Korea Model Association.
 She won Ms. Face of Myanmar award and represented Myanmar at the Asia New Star Model Contest 2013.